Household

 Roundup’s primary ingredient, glyphosate, is generally considered harmful to dogs if ingested or with external contact when it’s still wet (for short-term toxicity).
 However, major animal welfare organizations and professional veterinary associations in the U.S. haven’t taken a stance on Roundup or glyphosate as toxic for pets.

 The U.S. Environmental Protection Agency’s (EPA) most recent assessment of glyphosate in 2020 doesn’t address companion animals and even goes so far as to say that glyphosate doesn’t pose health risks for humans from its current use (more on that later).
-However, EPA does say it identified potential ecological risks to mammals and birds and further stated, “these risks are expected to be limited to the application area or areas near the application area.”
+However, the EPA does say it identified potential ecological risks to mammals and birds and further stated, “These risks are expected to be limited to the application area or areas near the application area.”
 Despite no data included, this statement alone suggests that pet parents should avoid using Roundup (and other weed killers containing glyphosate) in areas where their pets spend time.

 Is Roundup toxic once it’s dry?
-According to Roundup’s website, “people and pets many enter the treated area after the spray has dried.”
+According to Roundup’s website, “people and pets may enter the treated area after the spray has dried.”
 However, independent research hasn’t conclusively shown that glyphosate, when dried in your yard, is safe for pets.

 How Toxic Is Roundup To Dogs?